Andrew-Aniagboso/alx-system_engineering-devops/0x00-shell_basics/README.md

 a script  that deletes the directory myfirstdirectory

-a script that that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format.
+a script that that lists all files (even ones with names beginning with a period character, which are normally hidden) in the current directory and the parent of the working directory and the /boot directory (in this order), in long format

+a script Write a script that prints the type of the file named iamafile.